-GENEVA — The international organization that runs the world’s largest atom smasher has begun work on a major upgrade to improve chances for more discoveries into our universe’s fundamental properties.
+GENEVA (AN) — The international organization that runs the world’s largest atom smasher has begun work on a major upgrade to improve chances for more discoveries into our universe's fundamental properties.

 The European Organization for Nuclear Research, known by its French acronym CERN, is outfitting its Large Hadron Collider to operate in a high-luminosity mode from 2026 on.

 Luminosity refers to the number of collisions among sub-atomic particles.
 The higher the luminosity, the more data becomes available.
 The upgrades will increase the number of proton collisions for experiments.